Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_macos_vagrant.md

   * Or within the same terminal, enter `ls -lha`

-### Step 7: Start the ISLE Host Vagrant VM and ssh in
+### Step 7: Start the ISLE Host Vagrant VM and SSH in...

 Endusers have a choice of using a CentOS or Ubuntu Vagrant VM.